Jgaleas7/portafolio/content/articles/watt3-vs-pm2.md

 ---
-title: Hello World
-description: First article2
+title: Watt 3 vs PM2: Are They the Same Thing?
+description: Recently, Platformatic introduced **Watt 3**, a new Node.js runtime that brings built-in multithreading and process management.
+But developers keep asking — is it the same as **PM2**?
 ---

-##  ⚙️ Blog Entry 2 — *Watt 3 vs PM2: Are They the Same Thing?*
+##  ⚙️ *Watt 3 vs PM2: Are They the Same Thing?*

 # Watt 3 vs PM2: Are They the Same Thing?